Russo-Circassian War: General Zass takes control

-In 1833, Colonel Grigory Zass was appointed commander of a part of the Kuban Military Line with headquarters in the Batalpashinsk fortress.
-Colonel Zass received wide authority to act as he saw fit.
+In 1833, Zass was appointed commander of a part of the Kuban Military Line with headquarters in the Batalpashinsk fortress.
+Zass received wide authority to act as he saw fit.
 He was a racist who considered Circassians to be an inferior race than Russians and other Europeans.
-The only way to deal with the Circassians, in his opinion, was to scare them away "just like wild animals."
+The only way to deal with the Circassians, in his opinion, was to scare them away "just like wild animals".
 Zass advocated ruthless military methods predicated on this notion, including burning people alive, cutting off heads for enjoyment, burning populated villages to the ground, spreading epidemics on purpose, and mass rape of children.
 He kept a box under his bed with his collection of severed Circassian body parts.